aiven/aiven-docs/docs/products/kafka/concepts/kafka-tiered-storage.md

   entire storage used, regardless of local retention settings (80 TB in this example).
 - **Aiven management fee:** In addition to the underlying S3 storage costs, you also pay an Aiven management fee for the data stored in S3.
-This fee is based on the amount of storage added via tiered storage
+This fee is based on the amount of storage added via tiered storage.

 ## Related pages